dynamsoft-docs/web-twain-docs/info/api/WebTwain_Edit.md

 ConvertToBW(
     index: number
 ): boolean;

+// Call this API asynchronously
+ConvertToBW(
+    index: number,
+    successCallback: () => void,
+    failureCallback: (
+        errorCode: number,
+        errorString: string
+    ) => void
+): void;
 ```

 **Parameters**

 `index`: Specify the index of the image to be converted.
 The index is 0-based.

+`successCallback`: A callback function that is executed if the request succeeds.

+`failureCallback`: A callback function that is executed if the request fails.
+ * `errorCode`: The error code.
+ * `errorString`: The error string.

 **Availability**
 <div class="availability">